Intergalactic-Astronomical-Union/publications/README.md

 # publications
-Official Publications and research data from The Intergalactic Astronomical Union
+Official publications and research data from The Intergalactic Astronomical Union

 /ATEL/ - Archive of submitted discovery "telegram" notices.